tonglyu/CitiBike_Visualization/README.md

 ### Slide 2 - Why chose this project(10 words)

-- Interesting: Bicycles are popular vehicles in our daily life, shared bicycles perfectly solves the problem of the last one mile in the city for people.
-It is also a healthy and eco-friendly means of transportation.
+- Interesting:- Sharing economy is popular in recent years.
+As one of typical sharing economy, Bicycles are popular vehicles in our daily life, shared bicycles perfectly solves the problem of the last one mile in the city for people.
+It is also a healthy and eco-friendly means of transportation.All of group members like to use sharing-bike.
+- Useful: For project ifself, sharing-bike trip data has enough dimentions.
+We want to analyze different data to find potential factors.
+And help bike-sharing company make decisions.
-- Useful: Company will know when and where to set up more share bikes.
+- Important: Company will know when and where to set up more share bikes.
 And bike users know where they can find a share bike.
-It helps to offer services and maximize the use efficiency of every bike.
+It helps company to offer a better services and maximize the use efficiency of every bike.
-- Important: It helps company/investors to make decision based on statistics data chart.

 ### Slide 3 - Target Users

 -  1. Citi bike-sharing company.
 If they want to expand their business in other cities or want to set more new stations, our website can help them to know more factors.